-- ✓ I will Exit vehicle cab on the non traffic side - ✓ I will Get your vehicle safely off the road if possible - ✓ I will Warn other traffic by using your hazard warning lights if your vehicle is causing an obstruction - ✓ I will Stay in a safe location away from the vehicle if it is safe to do so - ✓ I will Help other road users see you by ensuring you, and any passengers, wear high visibility reflective clothing/work wear - I will If not on a motorway, put a warning triangle on the road at least 45 metres (147 feet) behind your broken-down vehicle on the same side of the road, or use other permitted warning devices if you have them, if it is safe to do so.
-Always take great care when placing or retrieving them - I will Keep your lights on if it is dark or visibility is poor - ✓ I will Arrange recovery for vehicle specialists - ✓ I will Check Tyres/ 1mm minimum tread depth over three quarters of the tyre and 360 degrees around the circumference. - X I will not Attempt to use a warning triangle on a motorway or other high speed road - X I will not Put yourself or your passengers in danger - X I will not Stand (or let anybody else stand) between your vehicle and oncoming traffic - X I will not Stand where you will prevent other road users seeing your lights at night or in poor visibility.
+- ✓ I will Exit vehicle cab on the non traffic side - ✓ I will Get your vehicle safely off the road if possible - ✓ I will Warn other traffic by using your hazard warning lights if your vehicle is causing an obstruction - ✓ I will Stay in a safe location away from the vehicle if it is safe to do so - ✓ I will Help other road users see you by ensuring you, and any passengers, wear high visibility reflective clothing/work wear - ✓ I will If not on a motorway, put a warning triangle on the road at least 45 metres (147 feet) behind your broken-down vehicle on the same side of the road, or use other permitted warning devices if you have them, if it is safe to do so.
+Always take great care when placing or retrieving them - ✓ I will Keep your lights on if it is dark or visibility is poor - ✓ I will Arrange recovery for vehicle specialists - I will not Attempt to use a warning triangle on a motorway or other high speed road - X I will not Put yourself or your passengers in danger - X I will not Stand (or let anybody else stand) between your vehicle and oncoming traffic - X I will not Stand where you will prevent other road users seeing your lights at night or in poor visibility.